List of Choro Q video games

-This is a list of video games based on the Choro Q (also known as Penny Racers in English-speaking markets) line of toy cars produced by Japanese toy company Takara (later Takara Tomy).
-Some of these games have been localised for Western release under many different names, including Gadget Racers, Penny Racers and Road Trip.
+This is a list of video games based on Choro-Q, a line of toy cars produced by Japanese toy company Takara (later Takara Tomy).
+The series is primarily made up of racing video games, many of which feature customization and role-playing video game elements.
+Several developers have produced games for the series, the majority of which are published by Takara.
+Some of these games have been localised for Western release under different names, including Penny Racers, Gadget Racers, and Road Trip, by publishers such as Atlus, Conspiracy Entertainment, and Midas Interactive Entertainment.